IvanUkhov/blog/_drafts/2019-07-08-conversion.md

 $$

 where $$G$$ and $$L$$ are referred to as the gain and loss functions, respectively.
-The gain function takes effect when group B has a higher conversion rate than the one of group A, and the loss function takes effect when group A is better than group B, which is what is enforced by the two indicator functions.
+The gain function takes effect when variant B has a higher conversion rate than the one of variant A, and the loss function takes effect when variant A is better than variant B, which is what is enforced by the two indicator functions (the equality is not essential).
 The expected utility is then as follows:

 $$
 \begin{align}